avaneev/prvhash/README.md

 logic applies to hashes of any length while meeting collision resistance specifications for all lengths.

-Alternatively, the method can be viewed from the standpoint of classic bit-mixers/shufflers: the hashword array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in this working buffer for the next pass.
+Alternatively, the hashing method can be viewed from the standpoint of classic bit-mixers/shufflers: the hashword array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in this working buffer for the next pass.

 ## PRNG Period Assessment ##

-The following "minimal" implementation for PractRand class can be used to independently assess randomness period properties of PRVHASH.
+The following "minimal" implementation of PractRand class can be used to independently assess randomness period properties of PRVHASH.
 By varying the `PH_HASH_COUNT` and `PH_PAR_COUNT` values it is possible to test various PRNG system sizes.
 By adjusting other values it is possible to test PRVHASH scalability across different state variable sizes (PractRand class and PRNG output size should be matched, as PractRand test results depend on PRNG output size).
-The PractRand should be run with the `-tlmin 64KB` parameter to evaluate changes to the constants quicker.
+PractRand should be run with the `-tlmin 64KB` parameter, to evaluate changes to the constants quicker.
 Note that both `PH_HASH_COUNT` and `PH_PAR_COUNT` affect the PRNG period exponent not exactly linearly for small variable sizes: there is a saturation factor present for small variable sizes;
 after some point the period increase is non-linear due to small shuffling